 8 Tips for Small Business Saturday

-Preparing your company, employees and your website for Small Business Saturday should be at the forefront of your mind in the coming weeks.
+Preparing your company, employees and your website for Small Business Saturday should be top of mind in the coming weeks.
 You should already be thinking about preparing content to improve your site’s traffic leading up to the day.

-In this article, we’ll take a look at some different tips for your small business, to help you increase your exposure, leads, and sales.
-We’ll also take a look at Covid-19’s impact on small businesses and why it is important to shop small now more than ever.
+In this article, we’ll take a look at some different tips for your small business to help you increase your exposure, leads, and sales.

 What is Small Business Saturday?